By Tony Reinke | Amazon.com | 320 pages

 Published in January of 2022

-SUMMARY: Within many Christian and non-Christian circles there is an underlying assumption that technology will outpace humans; that we will unleash an evil or divine secret we were never meant to uncover.
+SUMMARY: Within many Christian and non-Christian circles, there is an underlying assumption that technology will outpace humans; that we will unleash an evil or divine secret we were never meant to uncover.
 Author Tony Reinke says hogwash.

 “Every inventor, every invention, every use of every invention, and every outcome from every invention–they fall under the Creator’s disposal,” Reinke writes.